dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 This one is slightly more interesting.
 It is located near the previous one and handles errors for the calls to the GitLab API which returns JSON objects.

-We of course have to catch 500 errors, which hopefully happen not often.
+We of course have to catch 500 errors, which hopefully do not happen often.

 In case of a status code between 400 and 499, we know there was a problem in the request we made, but we need to tell the user why the request was rejected.